HorusXIV/HPCP_Assignment/src/multiGPU/README.md

 Option A — Container-first (recommended on clusters)
 1) Build the container (Singularity/Apptainer).
 Example (on a Linux host with Singularity):
    - See `containers/python_poetry.def` to build an SIF image.
 2) Submit jobs with `hpc/slurm_run_multiGPU.sh`.
 The script mounts the repo into `/workspace`, sets up Poetry in-container, and runs the orchestrator.
+When `PROFILE=1`, it runs under `nsys` and auto-enables NVTX unless you explicitly set `MULTIGPU_NVTX`.

 Option B — Host install (development)
 1) Install Poetry and create the venv: